Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

-\end{propn} \begin{cor} The modular polynomial $\Psi_N(X,Y,Z)$ is nonconstant in $Y$ for all $N\geq 2$. \begin{proof} Otherwise $\Psi_N=\Psi_N(X,Z)$, and then by \ref{propn:infiniteGs}, $\Psi_N(0,Z)$ has infinitely many solutions, and so is identically zero.
-Since $\Psi_N$ is irreducible, this would mean that $\Psi_N(X,Z)=X$, which is clearly false. \end{proof} \begin{rmk} The modular polynomial $\Psi_1(X,Y,Z)$ is just $X-Z$.
-By the above it is the only modular polynomial which does not depend on $Y$. \end{rmk} \end{cor} \begin{cor} Let $n\geq 1$.
+\begin{corollary} Let $n\geq 1$.
 For each $1\leq i\leq n$, let $g_i$ be an \emph{upper triangular} primitive integer matrix with positive determinant $N_i$.
 Suppose that not all the $N_i$ are equal to 1.
 Then the Zariski closure of the set

 has complex dimension exactly 2.
 Similarly, the Zariski closure of